Jonathan India Player Props: Reds vs. Phillies

-On Friday, Jonathan India (on the back of going 1-for-4 with a double) and the Cincinnati Reds face the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
-First pitch is at 6:40 PM ET.
+Jonathan India -- hitting .256 with three doubles, five walks and four RBI in his past 10 games -- will be in action for the Cincinnati Reds versus the Philadelphia Phillies, with Matt Strahm on the hill, on April 15 at 4:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Phillies.
+He had a one-hit showing in his last game (1-for-4) against the Phillies.

 Jonathan India Game Info & Props vs. the Phillies